Gisleburt/GMTK_GameJam_2022/README.md

 Dev Log
 -------

+### Day 3 - 23:30

+Ending a bit earlier tonight to try to rest up for tomorrow.
+Missing a timer, but otherwise the game is officially a game with controls, a win state and a lose state (as well as scoring and a little humour thrown in for fun)

 ### Day 2 - 21:15

 While I was walking over to the pop-up store I read up on the maths and it's actually pretty simple, I just need to